Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: Preliminaries

 \subsection{Reinhardt domains}

 A domain $\Omega \subset \C^n$ is called Reinhardt (with respect to the origin) when it admits a natural $n$-torus action allowing for independent rotation in each coordinate.
 In other words,

 for any choice of $\theta_1,\dots,\theta_n \in \R$.
 In $\C^1$ the only Reinhardt domains are (1) discs, (2) the full plane, (3) annuli, (4) the plane with a closed disc removed, (5) once punctured discs with the center removed, and (6) the once punctured plane.
-In each of these settings, holomorphic functions are represented by globally valid Laurent expansions, but every such domain family has its own distinct flavor of holomorphic function theory.
-This distinction can be drastic, as the contrast between the classical theories of entire functions and holomorphic functions on the unit disc indicates.
+In these settings, each holomorphic function is represented by a {\em globally valid} Laurent expansion about the origin converging normally on compact subsets of the domain.
+Each of the above domain families has its own distinct flavor of holomorphic function theory and this distinction can be drastic, as the contrast between the classical theories of entire functions and holomorphic functions on the unit disc indicates.

-Holomorphic functions on Reinhardt domains in $\C^n$ also admit globally valid Laurent expansions, and as before, two distinct Reinhardt domains often give rise to substantially different holomorphic function theories; e.g., the function theory on the unit ball \cite{Rudin-BallBook} versus the unit polydisc \cite{Rudin-PolydiscBook}.
-Properties of the Bergman kernel (boundary asymptotics; the existence of zeros and shape of the zero set) and Bergman projection (its behavior acting in $L^p$, Sobolev, Hölder classes) give a way to gauge this.
+Holomorphic functions on Reinhardt domains in $\C^n$ also admit globally valid Laurent expansions, and as before, two distinct Reinhardt domains can give rise to drastically different holomorphic function theories; e.g., function theory on the unit ball (see, e.g., \cite{Rudin-BallBook}) versus the unit polydisc (see, e.g., \cite{Rudin-PolydiscBook}).
+Properties of the Bergman kernel (its boundary asymptotics, or a description of its zero set when it exists), and Bergman projection (its behavior acting in $L^p$, Sobolev, Hölder classes) give a way to gauge this.

-A domain is said to be pseudoconvex when it is the domain of existence for some holomorphic function that cannot be analytically extended to a larger domain.
-Pseudoconvexity is a fundamental notion in several complex variables, and it has several equivalent geometric characterizations; see \cite{Krantz_scv_book}.
-In the Reinhardt setting it is particularly easy to characterize:
+A domain $\Omega \subset \C^n$ is called a domain of holomorphy when it is the domain of existence for some holomorphic function that cannot be analytically continued past any boundary point of $\Omega$.
+The solution to the famous Levi problem (see \cite{Siu_LeviProblemSurvey,Krantz_scv_book}) characterizes the domains of holomorphy as the so-called pseudoconvex ones.
+Several equivalent geometric descriptions of pseudoconvexity exist in the general setting, and for Reinhardt domains it is particularly easy to characterize.
+We need two definitions: